GNNF/TicTacToe/doc/AdminManual.md

 ```sh
 $ /c/Program Files (x86)/Java/jdk1.8.0_101/bin
 ```
-With /bin in the end, the variable has to be edited and changed in system properties
+With /bin in the end, the variable must be edited and changed in system properties
 * Clone the github repository:
 ```sh
 $ git clone https://github.com/GNNF/TicTacToe